nmogire/Security-in-software-design-and-dev/README.md

 <p>
 This section is concerned  with establishing a response protocol for security and privacy issues that may arise once the application is released, and ensuring documentation is complete and ready for release and archiving as needed.
 Add to the documentation a 'Release Planning' section to record the incident response plan:</br>

 - Incident Response Plan.
-Example guides.
+Example guides[https://www.microsoft.com/en-us/securityengineering/sdl/practices#practice12].
 Specify:</br>
            - A Privacy Escalation Team which may include roles such as: Escalation manager, Legal representative, public relations representative and the security engineer. </br>
            - Contact details that users can reach the team at in case need arises. </br>
            - A standard procedure for incident response.
-Example.</br>
+Example[https://msdn.microsoft.com/library/cc307401.aspx]</br>

 - Review the documentation so far created and revise for release and archiving</br>